vsrinivas/fuchsia/the-book/namespaces.md

 The precise contents and organization of a component's namespace varies greatly depending on the component's role, type, identity, scope, relation to other components, and rights.
-See [sandboxing.md] for information about how namespaces are used to create sandboxes for applications.
+See [sandboxing.md] for information about how namespaces are used to create sandboxes for components.

 _For more information about the namespace your component can expect to receive from its environment, please consult the documentation related to